Axis Security Development Model

 Threat modeling

-Before we start identifying threats, we need to decide on the scope of the threat model.
+Threat modeling is a systematic approach to identify threats, define countermeasures, and plan verification early in the development process.
+However, before identifying threats, we need to decide on the scope of the threat model.
 A way of articulating the scope is to describe the attackers we need to consider.
 This approach will also allow us to identify the high-level attack surfaces we must include in the analysis.

 Note that our attacker description does not factor in attacker capabilities or motivation.
 We have chosen this approach to simplify and streamline threat modeling as much as possible.